-It’s come to my attention how critical these workout requests might be – if one person is curious about a certain exercise or workout structure, then it’s likely that a LOT of people are also interested in it.
+However, it came to my attention how critical these workout requests are – if one person is curious about a certain exercise or workout structure, then it’s likely that a LOT of people are also interested in it.

 This request I received was from a woman who runs a lot, but recently suffered an ankle injury.
 The injury stopped her from running, but in a way to keep positive, she reached out to me to help create some upper-body/ankle injury friendly workouts.

 Because of this, I decided I would create a full body workout that you can do with an ankle injury.
+All you need in this workout is a kettlebell (or a dumbbell would work too), a chair or bench, and a mat (this is the one I use in my workouts).
 Of course this extends to feet or lower body in general – basically anything that prevents you from putting too much weight on one foot.
 If you have an air-cast – even better!
 You can definitely be doing these workouts with one of those on; it can even help you out with some of the exercises (depending on where you are in your injury)

 How to Workout with a Foot or Ankle Injury

-1. Single Arm Kneeling Shoulder Press (L/R) (10 reps): Start in a kneeling position with the injured foot back behind you.
-If it hurts to lay your foot flat, you can also do this exercise while sitting on a bench.
-Bring the dumbbell up to your shoulder, keeping approximately a 90 degree angle in your elbow.
-Squeeze your core and press the dumbbell above your head, maintaining a soft bend in your elbow.
+1. Single Arm Seated Shoulder Press (L/R) (10 reps/side): Start in a seated position on a bench or a chair.
+Make sure your ankle is comfortable and has no weight bearing on it.
+I used a kettlebell for this exercise but a dumbbell or resistance band will work as well.
+Bring the KB up to your shoulder, squeeze your core and press the KB above your head.
 Pause for a half second, and bring it slowly back down to the starting position.

-3. Dumbbell Curl to Tricep Extension (15 reps): In a kneeling position, grab the outside of the dumbbell firmly with both hands.
+3. Seated Curl to Tricep Extension (15 reps): In a seated position, grab the KB (dumbbell can be substituted here too) firmly with both hands.
 Hold it in front of you, with your arms almost fully extended.
-Keeping your core tight and back straight, curl the dumbbell up with both hands to chest height.
+Keeping your core tight and back straight, curl the KB up with both hands to chest height.
 From this position, press your arms up above your head, extending your arms.
-Bend your elbows, bringing the dumbbell behind your head in a controlled movement.
+Bend your elbows, bringing the KB behind your head in a controlled movement.
 Without letting your elbows flare out, reverse the entire movement until you are back in starting position.